Christmas and New Year

 How long after quitting smoking does erectile dysfunction improve?

-How long it takes for you to see the change can vary, based on the individual, age, the severity of your erectile dysfunction prior to quitting smoking, and other major health problems.
+The time it takes is based on the individual, age, the severity of your erectile dysfunction prior to quitting smoking, and other major health problems.

 Getting advice and help for erectile dysfunction